PNNL-Comp-Mass-Spec/Proteowizard-Wrapper/Readme.txt

 If a required Proteowizard DLL is not found, the following logic is used to locate it:

 When the running process is x86:
-1) Look in the current working directory
+1) Look for pwiz_bindings_cli.dll in the current working directory
 2) Look for a "ProteoWizard_x86" environment variable that points to an existing directory
 3) Look for directory "C:\DMS_Programs\ProteoWizard_x86"
 4) Look for a directory with a name like